Arkansas governor vetoes transgender youth treatment ban - WTMJ

 The Republican governor rejected legislation that would have prohibited doctors from providing gender confirming hormone treatment, puberty blockers or surgery to anyone under 18 years old, or from referring them to other providers for the treatment.

-The Republican Legislature could still enact the measure, since it only takes a simple majority to override a governor’s veto in Arkansas.
+Hutchinson’s veto follows pleas from pediatricians, social workers and the parents of transgender youth who said the measure would harm a community already at risk for depression and suicide.
+Hutchinson said he met with doctors and transgender people as he considered whether to sign the measure.

-Hutchinson’s veto follow pleas from pediatricians, social workers and the parents of transgender youth who said the measure would harm a community already at risk for depression and suicide.
+He said he would have signed if it had just focused on gender confirming surgery, which currently isn’t performed on minors in the state.
+He noted it wouldn’t have exempted youth who are already undergoing treatment.

-It was the latest measure targeting transgender people that easily advanced in the Arkansas Legislature and other states this year.
-Arkansas, Mississippi and Tennessee’s governors have signed laws banning transgender girls and women from competing on school sports teams consistent with the gender identity.
+Hutchinson said he hopes lawmakers would come up with a “more restrained approach.”
+Conservative groups urged the legislature to enact the ban.

 Hutchinson recently signed a measure allowing doctors to refuse to treat someone because of moral or religious objections, a law that opponents have said could be used to turn away LGBTQ patients.